Can I Apply for University With Just A Levels and No IGCSE?

 • Confidence in English communication

 The transition from high school to an Australian university can be hard.
-Our goal at JAC is to ensure students are not only accepted, but fully prepared to handle the academic standards and independence required.
+Our goal at JA College is to ensure students are not only accepted, but fully prepared to handle the academic standards and independence required.

 Is JCU Right for You?